Democracy: Bridging Facts and Norms

-Starting from the observation that, while democracy is actually studied with a wide variety of approaches, the various discourses on democracy offered by these disciplines appear to be drifting apart, we hope to provide young researchers studying democracy with a space for interdisciplinary academic discussion.
-Our ambition is to make it possible to find a common language in order to exchange knowledge on democracy, a necessary step in order to further develop research and guidelines for its practical implementation.
-The two academic workshops thus have the common, overarching objective to investigate the relationship between empirical research on democracy and philosophical debates about its norms and ideals.
+Starting from the observation that, while democracy is actually studied with a wide variety of approaches, the various discourses on democracy offered by these disciplines appear to be drifting apart, we tried to provide young researchers studying democracy with a space for interdisciplinary academic discussion.
+Our ambition was to make it possible to find a common language in order to exchange knowledge on democracy, a necessary step in order to further develop research and guidelines for its practical implementation.
+The two academic workshops thus had the common, overarching objective to investigate the relationship between empirical research on democracy and philosophical debates about its norms and ideals.

-Responsible for the project: Alice el-Wakil, Lea Heyne and Lukas Peter.
+Project leaders: Alice el-Wakil, Lea Heyne and Lukas Peter.

 |Public Events||Academic Workshops|